ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 Below are the various plugin types you can use to extend and further customize Greenwood.

+> Types are available for all plugin constructs.
+Please see our [reference docs](/docs/reference/appendix/#types) to learn more.

 ## Overview

 Each plugin must return a function that has the following three properties: